$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: List of Meta-testing Tasks

-\subsection{List of Meta-testing Tasks}
+\section{List of Meta-testing Tasks}

 Table~\ref{apdx:tab:testtasks} reports the configuration of different testing tasks used to evaluate our optimizers.
 We note that we do not augment the ImageNet datasets we use in any way except for normalizing the images.
 We tokenize LM1B using a sentence piece tokenizer\citep{kudo2018sentencepiece} with 32k vocabulary size.
-All evaluation tasks are run on A6000 or A100 GPUs for $5$ random seeds.
-Each individual run takes less than $2$ hours to complete on a single 80GB A100.
+All evaluation tasks are run on A6000 $48$GB or A100 $80$GB GPUs for $5$ random seeds.